What is WASC?

 What is WASC Accreditation?

 Accreditation is a process that occurs every three to six years where schools are evaluated as providing high-quality learning opportunities to students and demonstrating continual reflection and self-improvement.

 An accredited school is focused on a mission and goals for students.
 It's primary focus is students and their on-going achievement.

 A team of outside peers including principals, teachers, counselors, and educators trained by WASC will visit Lincoln and determine if the following is true of our school:

-- it's primary focus is the students and their on-going academic achievement.
+- Focuses is the students and their on-going academic achievement.

-- it collaboratively assesses the quality of its educational programs on a regular basis
+- Collaboratively assesses the quality of its educational programs on a regular basis

 Who benefits from accreditation?